About Michael Eckstein

 Who I work with

-I exclusively work with tech-savvy, service-based small businesses.
+I work with tech-savvy freelancers, consultants, and micro-businesses.
 My clients all have a few things in common:

 - they’re delightful and respectful